Martin-Umpierrez/preDose/bugs/fix_run_map_estimations_2.md

 # Mayor Change in function : `run_MAP_estimations` Function

 ## Issue
-The function `run_MAP_estimations` was not performing well when data missing Steady Stated.
+The function `run_MAP_estimations` was not performing well when data missing Steady State.

 ## Fix
 The issue has been resolved.
 Now, the function correctly accumulate past events when Steady State is missing.